Forty-Ninth Annual Convention of the North American Society for Sport History (NASSH)

-Submissions will require that you register for an account using your preferred email and contact information.
-You will be asked to select the type of presentation you wish to give and then provide the following information:
+To submit an abstract you will need to register for an account using your preferred email and contact information.
+You will be asked to select the mode of presentation you wish to give and then provide the following information:

 - Name/s of Presenter/s including email addresses and institutional affiliations